biodash/biodash.github.io/content/codeclub-novice/index.md

 #### Installing packages from Bioconductor

-If you're doing bioinfomatic analyses in R, you will probably run into packages that are not on CRAN but on [Bioconductor](https://bioconductor.org/).
+If you're doing bioinformatic analyses in R, you will probably run into packages that are not on CRAN but on [Bioconductor](https://bioconductor.org/).
 To install a package from Bioconductor, use the *BiocManager* package -- for example: